wp-plugins/wtg-tasks-manager/readme.txt

 simply posts and CSV 2 POST allows the creation of posts for custom post types.
 Please use my forum to get help on this subject.

+= Can I integrate WTG Tasks Manager with WTG Project Manager? = Yes these two plugins are being designed to work together and create a larger solution.
+Other plugins will integrate with both of these and the larger goal is to create a professional project management system.

+= Why choose WTG Tasks Manager over other tasks management plugins? = I have a keen interest in allowing freelancers to access and complete tasks.
+I also want to be able to award credits instead of money for selected tasks.
+Credits would be spent on services and products.
+I have many ideas aimed at getting the community involved in development that I do not see in other plugins.
+As I roll out new features or new plugins that integrate with this one, you may find your desired solution.

 = As a WebTechGlobal subscriber can I get higher priority support for this plugin? = Yes - subscribers are put ahead of my Free Workflow and will not only result in a quicker response for support but requests for new features are marked with higher priority.